JamesCBPyle/JamesCBPyle.github.io/index.md

 I am James Pyle, though I usually go by JP.

 # About me
-I completed my 4 year Masters in Computer Science (MCOMP) at the [https://www.sheffield.ac.uk](University of Sheffield) in 2017 achieving a first-class degree and then began a PhD in the [https://www.sheffield.ac.uk/dcs/research/groups/visual-computing](Visual Computing) research group.
+I completed my 4 year Masters in Computer Science (MCOMP) at the [University of Sheffield](https://www.sheffield.ac.uk) in 2017 achieving a first-class degree and then began a PhD in the [Visual Computing](https://www.sheffield.ac.uk/dcs/research/groups/visual-computing) research group.
 I am currently (as of 26/04/2023) writing up my thesis with working title: 'Efficient Knowledge Discovery in Agent Based Simulation Experiments'.

 My research focuses on applying machine learning techniques to various parts of the experimental process in order to increase overall experiment efficiency.
 Researchers from any field with any level of coding proficiency can follow the provided methodology and simulation experiment description tool to create a reproducible simulation experiment script.
 The generated script uses knowledge of available hardware resources, and interim results obtained during the experiment, to efficiently delegate these resources and reduce overall experiment times, increasing the possible search space of the experiment and thereby the likelihood of discovering high quality results.